cdleveille/bun-bundle/README.md

 ## Assumptions

 -   The build process will be run on the [bun](https://bun.sh) runtime.
--   The `srcDir` contains a `mainEntry` file (.js, .jsx, .ts, .tsx) that is the main client-side entrypoint.
+-   The `srcDir` contains a single `mainEntry` file (.js, .jsx, .ts, .tsx) that is the main client-side entrypoint.
--   The `mainEntry` file imports other files that are part of the build process, including a CSS file.
+-   The `mainEntry` file imports other files that are part of the build process, including a single CSS file.
 -   The `srcDir` contains an `index.html` file with a `<script>` tag with a `src` attribute that will be replaced at build-time by the name of the JS build output file via the `jsStringTemplate` option, as well as a `<link>` tag with an `href` attribute that will be replaced at build-time by the name of the CSS build output file via the `cssStringTemplate` option.
 For example:

 ```html